MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/custom-backgrounds.md

 ### Custom background template

-To create custom backgrounds that meet the guidelines in the previous sections, you can download the [Microsoft Teams Rooms Theme Template](https://www.microsoft.com/en-us/download/details.aspx?id=105251).
+To create custom backgrounds that meet the guidelines in the previous section, you can download the [Microsoft Teams Rooms Theme Template](https://www.microsoft.com/en-us/download/details.aspx?id=105251).

 The template is a .PSD file that can be opened by apps such as Adobe Photoshop or Paint.NET (a plug-in may be required).
 The template provides assets and guidelines to help you place text and graphics in your custom backgrounds that won't be obscured by on-screen elements.